MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/network/proxy-server-support.md

 ### Cloud management gateway connection point

 The cloud management gateway (CMG) connection point is an on-premises role that communicates with the CMG service in Azure.
-For more informationm, see [Plan for the CMG](../../clients/manage/cmg/plan-cloud-management-gateway.md).
+For more information, see [Plan for the CMG](../../clients/manage/cmg/plan-cloud-management-gateway.md).

 ### Distribution point